OutlawPlz/droppy/README.md

 var droppy = Droppy.prototype.getInstance( element );
 ```

+## Events

+Events are "things" that happen at a specific point of execution.
+You
+can listen to Droppy's events and react to them.
+Here's a list of Droppy's
+events.

+- `init` - Dispatched when a Droppy object is initialized.
+- `destroy` - Dispatched when a Droppy object is destroyed.
+- `open` - Dispatched when a drop-down is opened.
+- `close` - Dispatched when a drop-down is closed.
+- `openAll` - Dispatched when all drop-downs of a menu are opened.
+- `closeAll` - Dispatched when all drop-downs of a menu are closed.

 ## Callbacks

+**DEPRECATED** - Callbacks will be removed in v2.0.0 in favor of events.

 Callbacks are function called at a specific point of execution.
 Callbacks does
 not wait for animation end, this may cause the execution of `afterOpen`,